ikawrakow/ik_llama.cpp/github-data/discussions/477 - DeepSeek-R1-0528 ik quants!.md

 > >Yeah, why not.
 Let me collect some data on Chimera quants first.
 >
 > Thanks.
 Your graphs really are nice, and it will be nice when they are more convenient to find.

+> 👤 **Thireus** replied on **2025-07-26** at **17:52:56**
+>
+> Quick Note: Looks like Google Colab doesn't compute good mixes - so I don't know if the recipes I provided are good @magikRUKKOLA (I've generated them from Google Colab).
+I'm investigating the issue here: https://github.com/Thireus/GGUF-Tool-Suite/issues/15

 ---